reepay/reepay-android-checkout-sheet/README.md

     // Create configuration
     val config = CheckoutSheetConfig(
-        sessionId = "", // Session id from Reepay checkout
+        sessionId = "", // Session id from Billwerk+ checkout
-        acceptURL = "", // Required for session status to work correctly cancelURL = "", // Required for session status to work correctly sheetStyle = SheetStyle.LARGE, // Sets the height of the sheets dismissible = true // If enabled, an X button will appear in the top-left corner of the sheet )
+        sheetStyle = SheetStyle.FULL_SCREEN, // Sets the height of the Checkout sheet dismissible = true, // If set to `true`, the sheet will render a close button and be dismissible by pressing outside the checkout sheet hit box. hideHeader = true, // If set to `true`, the sheet will be rendered without the header closeButtonIcon = R.drawable.button_close_icon, // (Optional) Overrides the default icon for the close button.
+Argument is the id of the string.
+Image must be square closeButtonText = R.string.close_button_text // (Optional) Text shown next to the close button.
+Argument is the id of the string
+    )

     // Open checkoutSheet (for example, inside a setOnClickListener)